auth0/docs/articles/connections/social/bitbucket.md

 `https://${account.namespace}/login/callback`

 Select the Permissions you want to enable for this connection.
+At the very least you will need to select the `Account:Email` and `Account:Read` permissions.

 Click **Save**.